La Cinq: Hachette's La Cinq

+In September 1989, Télé-Métropole asked Robert Hersant to modify his management strategy to protect his investment even though the channel had lost nearly 400 million dollars since its launch.
+Finally Télé-Métropole resold its shares at a profit in May 1990 after having injected 6.5 million dollars.
+Under the weight of debts accumulated since 1987 caused by the failure of a large part of the programs created, Robert Hersant criticizes Berlusconi for selling his American fiction too expensively.
+The latter disapproves of the too much emphasis Hersant places on information, deeming it costly and unprofitable.
+Hersant, after a legal battle, realizes that the weight of the Five's debts threatens to crush his press group; he then sold his share in La Cinq to the Hachette group led by Jean-Luc Lagardère, an unsuccessful candidate for the takeover of TF1 in 1987 and who dreamed of acquiring a national television channel.
+Thanks to a capital increase, Hachette increases its stake in Cinq from 22 to 25% while Hersant reduces it from 25 to 10%.
+On 23 October 1990, the Superior Audiovisual Council granted the channel to Hachette, which promised to "save La Cinq".

 When Yves Sabouret and Hachette took over control of La Cinq in the fall of 1990, the channel's audience share had declined to 11.7%.
-On 2 April 1991, the channel's second and final logo was introduced.
 Instead of trying to reduce the channel's budget deficit, Hachette commissioned an abundance of newer television series, including American import Twin Peaks and the game show Que le meilleur gagne.
-The continued commission and production of newer programmes by La Cinq increased the channel's budget deficit significantly; by mid-1991, the channel's deficit amounted to 3.5 billion francs.
-As a result, Berlusconi sold the rights of several of the children's programmes to AB Productions; those programmes were subsequently moved to TF1 before the end of the year.
+The continued commission and production of newer programs by La Cinq increased the channel's budget deficit significantly; by mid-1991, the channel's deficit amounted to 3.5 billion francs.
+As a result, Berlusconi sold the rights of several of the children's programs to AB Productions; those programs were subsequently moved to TF1 before the end of the year.

 1991 began with the Gulf War, allowing its newscasts to reach more than 9% of market share.

 Hachette began changing everything, starting with the identity of the channel.
-Jean-Luc Lagardère gave carte blanche to his program director, Pascal Josèphe, whom he had just hired from Antenne 2, to launch new programs concocted by Hachette and which it was hoped would make La Cinq a large family generalist channel capable of competing against TF1.
+Jean-Luc Lagardère gave a blank check to his program director, Pascal Josèphe, whom he had just hired from Antenne 2, to launch new programs concocted by Hachette, which was hoped to make La Cinq a large family generalist channel capable of competing against TF1.
 In fact, the channel was also obliged to produce new programs because the stock of American series was becoming scarce.
-From April 1991, Pascal Josèphe put on the air the prime time access schedule which he intended for Antenne 2 and which he revised.
+From April 1991, Pascal Josèphe put the prime time access schedule on the air which he intended for Antenne 2 and which he revised.